 - 79% effective when you don’t always use the method correctly

 An internal condom is a barrier method that a woman can use to help prevent pregnancy or sexually transmitted infections, including HIV.

 How does it work?

-A female condom is a thin plastic pouch (similar looking to male condoms).
+An internal condom is a thin plastic pouch (similar looking to the external condom).

-You put a female condom carefully in your vagina and it will create a barrier that stops sperm from entering your vagina during sex.
+You put an internal condom carefully in your vagina and it will create a barrier that stops sperm from entering your womb during sex.

-- Can be used with other methods of contraception for safer sex and to prevent unplanned pregnancy and STIs.
+- It can be used with other methods of contraception for safer sex and to prevent unplanned pregnancy and STIs.
 This is referred to as ‘Double Dutch’.

-- When used correctly, the female condom helps to protect both partners from sexually transmitted infections, including HIV.
+- When used correctly, the internal condom helps to protect both partners from sexually transmitted infections, including HIV.

-- Inserting the female condom so that it works properly takes practice.
+- You need to practise inserting the internal condom so that it works properly.

 - You may find internal condoms difficult to find as they are not as widely available as male (external) condoms.